 In this capstone course, apply and synthesize the skills, knowledge, and techniques learned in previous project management courses.
 Work wit...
 More »

-A comprehensive project plan and a precise schedule are foundational components of a project.
-This course will cover using planning and sch...
+A comprehensive project plan and a precise schedule are necessary components of a project.
+Using planning and scheduling techniques that wil...
 More »

 Identifying, developing and applying processes and process improvements are critical components of successfully managing projects.
 In this c...
 More »

 This course provides a systematic method for applying techniques and identifying the issues that can result in cost overruns, delayed schedu...
 More »

 Earn 21 PDUs whie preparing efficiently and effectively for the CAPM® exam using tried-and-true strategies of internationally recognized C...
 More »

 The most common and powerful tool for the collection of information on and reporting of project status is the Earned Value Management System...
 More »

 Explore the roles of ethics in planning and executing projects.
 Learn to ethically navigate situations that include lapses in ethical judgme...
 More »

 Ready to increase your chance of success on the PMP® Exam while earning 35 PDUs?
 Prepare efficiently and effectively using tried-and-true ...
 More »

 A Work Breakdown Structure (WBS) gives stakeholders a vision of the project scope, provides a framework for deliverables, and ensures that y...
 More »